Genki Covert Dock review — A safe portable dock for the Nintendo Switch

 This is the latest dock alternative for the Nintendo Switch, and it has some advantages over the official $90 option.
 For one, it is $15 less expensive.
 But it’s also smaller, which makes it more ideal for traveling.
 And unlike Nintendo’s dock, you can also use the Genki Covert Dock to display other devices on a television.
 It works with anything that does Display Port over USB-C.

 Most importantly, however, the Covert Dock is safe to use with the Nintendo Switch.
-You can find a lot of cheaper alternatives online, but Genki is the one company that has worked to backward engineer how Nintendo delivers power to its hybrid handheld/home console.
+You can find a lot of cheaper alternatives online, but Genki is the one company that has worked to reverse engineer how Nintendo delivers power to its hybrid handheld/home console.
 And instead of just settling for getting close, it detects the Switch and gives it exactly what the device asks for.

 This means your Switch is at no more of a risk of damage or bricking than when using the official Nintendo equipment.
 And I find that a huge relief as someone who doesn’t want to drag their dock all around the house — let alone whenever I begin traveling again.